likecoin/likecoin-wordpress/likecoin/readme.txt

 = DECENTRALIZED STORAGE =
 Register content metadata (ISCN) on the LikeCoin chain, storing the content file on IPFS and Arweave in one plugin.

-== Trading LikeCoin ==

-[LikeCoin tokens](https://coinmarketcap.com/currencies/likecoin/) can be changed to fiat currencies or other cryptocurrencies such as Bitcoin.
-The most convenient way for trading LikeCoin is on DEX (decentralized exchange) such as [Osmosis](https://osmosis.zone), which can be used immediately with a LikeCoin wallet like Keplr without registeration.

-You can also trade LikeCoin on centralized exchanges such as [Liquid](https://app.liquid.com/exchange/LIKEUSDT), [DigiFinex](https://www.digifinex.com/en-ww/trade/USDT/LIKE) and [ZB.com](https://www.zb.com/en/).
-Information of the LikeCoin token (LIKE) can be found in [Coingecko](https://www.coingecko.com/en/coins/likecoin), [CoinMarketCap](https://coinmarketcap.com/currencies/likecoin/) and [Big Dipper](https://likecoin.bigdipper.live/) blockchain explorer.

 == Contribution ==

 LikeCoin is an open-source project.
 You are welcome to contribute to the plugin on [Github](https://github.com/likecoin/likecoin-wordpress) if you are a developer.